Travel Policies and Procedures

 When free tickets are awarded for group travel, these tickets must be forwarded to the Purchasing Office for College use.

-Travelers are strongly encouraged to use standard accommodations at reasonably priced mid-market hotels or motels.
+Travelers are strongly encouraged to use standard accommodations at reasonably priced mid-market hotels or motels through the Travel Reservation portal.
 Requests should be made for educational discounts or business traveler's rates.
 Original itemized hotel receipts are required for reimbursement.
 The College does not approve accommodations at up market or luxury hotels (Ritz, Four Seasons, etc.) However, an exception is made when a conference, workshop, or other college business is scheduled at a luxury or upscale hotel.
 Pre-approval for luxury accommodations is required for reimbursement.

 Miscellaneous reimbursable expenses include business telephone calls, and charges for baggage handling, storage and tips (maximum of $20 per day).